tharu62/Physics_engine_raylib/README.md

 To clean the build: make clean

-To compile the code: make sim
+To compile the code: make

 To run the code: make run